pivotal/blog/content/post/nas-performance-tuning.md

 benchmark results, which can be viewed in the [References](#references) section below).

-As an aside, there are fewer 1 GbE tests than 10 GbE tests in the above chart (there are fewer blue dots than red dots).
-That is because the 1 GbE tests took longer to run, hence there were fewer results reported within the three-hour test window.
+As an aside, there are fewer 1 GbE tests than 10 GbE tests in the above chart.
+That is, there are fewer blue dots than red dots, for the 1 GbE tests took longer to run, hence there were fewer results reported within the three-hour test window.